Jonathan Selby KC

+Jonathan Selby KC**

 - Acted for the Dorchester Collection in its TCC claim against a national contractor for the payment of undeclared discounts which had been obtained from sub-contractors for work carried out under an “open book” contract.”

-- Jonathan regularly advises and acts for employers, contractors and sub-contractors in connection with the various JCT standard form contracts in relation to all sizes and type of project.
+- Jonathan regularly advises and acts for employers, contractors and sub-contractors in connection with the various JCT and NEC standard form contracts in relation to all sizes and type of project.

 - Acted (as Junior Counsel to Alexander Nissen QC) in a four-week trial concerning a claim under the Defective Premises Act in respect of the construction of a block of 171 apartments.

 - Instructed on behalf of a large utility company in a series of adjudications under an IChemE form of contract about the design and construction of a sewage treatment works.